psychemedia/sin-eater-resources/src/_souling_and_soul_cake.md

 > I am told that they were made and sold in the village of Welshampton up to 1870, or later.
 But the late Mrs. Gill of Hopton, near Hodnet, had soul-cakes made in her house to give away to the souling-children every year up to the time of her death in 1884.
 They were flat round (or sometimes oval) cakes — or rather 'buns,' a word seldom or never used by the Salopian peasantry — made of very light dough, spiced and sweetened. `[I append the ' receipt,' kindly given me by her family: ' 3lbs.
 Flour, 1/4lb.
 Butter (or 1/2b. if the cakes are to be extra rich), 1/2lb.
 Sugar, 2 spoonfuls of Yeast, 2 Eggs, Allspice to taste, and sufficient new milk to make it into a light paste.
 Put the mixture (without the sugar or spice) to rise before the fire for half an hour, then add the sugar, and allspice enough to flavour it well: make into rather flat buns, and bake.' ]` This is perhaps the last survival of a Shropshire custom which attracted the notice of observers so far back as the seventeenth century, when Aubrey wrote: ' In Salop, &c., die oium Animarum (All Soules'-day, Novemb.
 2d), there is sett on the Board a high heap of Soule-cakes, lyeing one upon another like the picture of the Sew-Bread in the old Bibles.
 They are about the bignesse of 2d cakes, and n'ly all the visitants that day take one; and there is an old Rhythm or saying,
 >
-> " A Soule-cake, a Soule-cake,
+> "A Soule-cake, a Soule-cake,
 > Have mercy on all Christen soules for a soule-cake." `[Remains of Gentilisme and Judaisme (ed.
 F. L. S. ), p.
 23.]`
 >
 > The ' rhythm ' has lost its religious form since Aubrey's time.